Canning 101: Preserve the Harvest and Eat Well All Year

 All other food is “low acid.”
 Meats, veggies other than tomatoes (technically a fruit), broths, and foods not declared high acid must be canned in a pressure canner.
 This is a special pot.
 It’s not a pressure cooker.
 You can cook in a pressure canner but you cannot do the opposite.
 You will die.

 Water Bath Canning

 Water bath canning is for higher acid foods like jams, and tomatoes.
-The acid stops certain bacteria from growing.
-The rest can be killed at the normal sea-level boiling temperature of water–212º Fareineit or 100º Celsius.
+The acid stops certain bacteria from growing–any that can be killed at the normal sea-level boiling temperature of water–212º Fareinheit or 100º Celsius.

 Water bath canners are giant pots with racks in them so you can lift out the jars easily.
-You can use a soup kettle to can a few jars of jam, but that’s kind of a pain.
-A water bath canner is worth the investment.
-You can find them everywhere during garage sale season.
-If not, it’ll cost you $20 at the store.
-(Warning: There are kits that are overpriced.
-Don’t get that.
-It includes a funnel and “jar lifters” both of which are a buck or two each.
-They’ll be sitting right next to the canning jars at the store)
+You can use a soup kettle to can a few jars, but a water bath canner is worth the investment.
+If you can’t find one on Craigslist, it’ll cost you $20-$30 at the store.
+Get that and “jar lifters” to grab the jars out of the canner, and you should be set for simple jams and tomatoes.